TumnusB/ReferencePackageGenerator/README.md

 then run git clone https://github.com/MonkeyModdingTroop/ReferencePackageGenerator.git

-If you dont know how to use git you can just download the source as a .zip byt pressing code and then download zip as seen below
+If you dont know how to use git you can just download the source as a .zip by pressing code and then download zip as seen below

 ![Alt text](https://i.imgur.com/2iu6dGS.png "Download Zip")